LGBTQ culture in Philadelphia: Mazzoni Center

 The Mazzoni Center, established in 1979, is the only healthcare provider in Philadelphia that operates specifically for the LGBT community.
 The center's array of HIV/AIDS-related and general health services benefit over 30,000 individuals annually.
 Community programs are open to the public that include focus groups and outreach programs.
 Other health care services include HIV and STD testing, food and housing options, mental and behavioral health services, and LGBT legal services.
 The center seeks to break down cultural insensitivity that LGBT individuals may encounter in mainstream healthcare systems by communicating through knowledgeable health care and preventative services counselors.

 Philly AIDS Thrift

 Philly AIDS Thrift is a charitable organization founded in 2005.
 Its goal is to raise money and distribute the proceeds to local organizations involved in the fight against HIV/AIDS.

+It took over the gay bookstore Giovanni's Room after the owner retired in 2014 and so the store is now called Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room.

 PHL Pride Collective

 PHL Pride Collective was formed by LGBTQ+ community members in 2021 following the abrupt dissolvement of Philly Pride Presents following accusations of mismanagement, racism, and transphobia.
-The Collective is working to reimagine Philly Pride to be more community oriented, more revolutionary, and more in the spirit of LGBTQ+ Pride than ever before.